guoyu07/SkyscannerVigilantBundle/README.md

 Simply run `bin/console skyscanner:vigilant:live_prices --help` to get it running.
 E.g: `bin/console skyscanner:vigilant:live_prices --from=GRU-sky --to=FRA-sky --departure=2016-10-01 --arrival=2016-11-01 --country=BR --currency=BRL --locale=pt-BR`.
+*You might want to put it in your crontab as well (and go grab a beer)!*

 ## Support